 Personal information is information that can identify an individual.
 Information which does not identify an individual or cannot be matched to an individual is no longer personal information such as non-specific examination results used by the NDHCB for statistical and reporting summaries in accordance with the privacy legislation.

-Personal information collected for the administration of the NDHCE application may include: name, address, phone number, e-mail, date of birth, dental hygiene education information, examination administration information, examination results and certificate information, notarized copy of dental hygiene diploma/certificate, official transcript of grades, and candidate photographs.
+Personal information collected for the administration of the NDHCE application may include: name, address, phone number, email address, date of birth, dental hygiene education information, examination administration information, recordings from webcams and screens (for virtual proctoring only), examination results and certificate information, notarized copy of dental hygiene diploma/degree, official transcript of grades, and candidate photographs.

-For the administration of the special examination accommodations application, personal information collected in addition to the NDHCE application includes: nature of disability, accommodation requested for examination, documentation of disability related needs, candidate declaration form and supporting documentation.
+For the administration of exam accommodations, personal information collected in addition to the NDHCE application includes: nature of disability, accommodation requested for examination, documentation of disability related needs, candidate form, health professionals form and supporting documentation.

-The personal information collected for the administration of application for the assessment of educational credentials of graduates of dental hygiene programs not accredited by CDAC or ADA/CODA includes: name, address, phone number, e-mail, fax, dental hygiene education information – list of educational institutions, notarized copy of legal name change documents – if applicable, proof of registration/licensure with a dental hygiene regulatory authority or letter of eligibility for dental hygiene registration/licensure in the country (jurisdiction) where the dental hygiene education was completed, notarized copy of dental hygiene diploma/certificate, official transcript of grades, official statement of course descriptions, educational credential evaluation report and notarized certified literal translations – if applicable.
+The personal information collected for the administration of equivalency evaluations includes: name, address, phone number, email address, fax, dental hygiene education information – list of educational institutions, notarized copy of legal name change documents – if applicable, proof of registration/licensure with a dental hygiene regulatory authority or letter of eligibility for dental hygiene registration/licensure in the country (jurisdiction) where the dental hygiene education was completed, notarized copy of dental hygiene diploma/degree, official transcript of grades, official statement of course descriptions, educational credential evaluation report and notarized certified literal translations – if applicable.

 The NDHCB collects personal information to process requests such as determining one’s eligibility to write the NDHCE, activities relevant to the administration of the NDHCE, certificate preparation, facilitation of registration/licensure of successful candidates and other relevant services provided by the NDHCB.

-The NDHCB discloses required personal information to its service providers including: testing agency – for the administration, scoring and rescoring of the examination; testing administrators – for the administration of the examination at testing sites across Canada; dental hygiene regulatory authorities that require the NDHCB certificate for registration – name and certificate number of successful candidates; Appeals of formal reviews – for the investigation and conducting of formal reviews related to official complaints.
+The NDHCB discloses required personal information to its service providers including: testing agency – for the administration, scoring and rescoring of the examination; testing administrators – for the administration of the examination at testing sites across Canada; dental hygiene regulatory authorities that require the NDHCB certificate for registration – name and certificate number of successful candidates; incident reviews related to examination administrations; and, appeals.

 Using personal information is essential for the activities related to various requests.
 The personal information submitted by or on behalf of applicants/candidates is kept confidential and used solely by the NDHCB and its service providers.